-Indiana will invest $270 million toward improving broadband access and adoption in Indiana.
+Indiana is investing $350 million toward improving broadband access and adoption in Indiana.
 The Next Level Connections Broadband Grant Program is designed to provide funds for the deployment of broadband infrastructure to provide eligible broadband service to unserved end users, which include households, businesses and community anchor institutions, such as schools and health clinics, across Indiana.

 Indiana Broadband Providers serving at least 100 subscribers for at least three years in Indiana are eligible for this program.
 Applicants that do not meet these requirements must then meet one of the following:

 - Be a corporation organized under IC 8-1-13;

 - Be a corporation organized under IC 23-17 that is an electric cooperative; or